rust-stuco/lectures/week4/slides.md

 // `s` is no longer usable here!
 ```

-* To insert an owned value, it must be moved
+* To insert an owned value, it must be _moved_ into the vector
-    * In other words, ownership must be transferred into the vector
+    * In other words, ownership must be transferred to the vector

 ---